emicklei/hazana/README.md

 ### Stackdriver integration

 The [hazana-stackdriver-monitoring](https://github.com/emicklei/hazana-stackdriver-monitoring) project offers a tool to send the results of a loadtest to a Google Stackdriver account.
 The metrics from the load test are sent as custom metrics to Stackdriver Monitoring.
-The report itseld is sent as a log entry to Stackdriver Logging.
+The report itself is sent as a log entry to Stackdriver Logging.

 © 2017, [ernestmicklei.com](http://ernestmicklei.com).
 Apache v2 License.
 Contributions welcome.